Yes. This is our burial place. Only one place left.

 Then he said that he wanted to inspect the rooms alone.
 Without witnesses.

-The coachmen have agreed at first.
+The coachmen agreed at first.
 But when he came out from the first room, they caught him.
 And when they went him upside down, the gold fell on the floor!

 He had some hidden boxes there!
 They tried to make him talk about other hiding places, but he did not want to say.
 Even when they started beating him.
 So they beat him harder.

-The whole village has heard it.
+The whole village heard it.
 He just screamed louder and louder but did not want to say anything.

 Suddenly he stopped screaming.
 Nobody had seen him again after that.